israellevin/marmalade/README.md

 # Marmalade - Musical Collaboration Over a Network in Subjective Real-Time

 Music is math over time, and time is tricky - doubly so over a network.
 Marmalade forgoes the illusion of objective simultaneity, and embraces subjective simultaneity instead.
-Different observers will experience the events of the same musical session in different ways, and possibly in a different order, according to the flow of their local network, ending up with different and individual experiences.
+Different observers will experience the events of the same musical session in an order that's relative to the speed of the network, ending up with different and individual experiences.
 Just as they would if they were playing together in the same room.

 With Marmalade, there is no central server acting as an objective source of truth.
 Instead, Marmalade offers a peer-to-peer protocol for composing and playing sounds in a way that is context aware.
-Each node in the network can publish these compositions, collect them, synchronize them, and play them in a meaningful and hopefully pleasing way.
+Each node in the network can publish these compositions, collect them, synchronize them, interpret and play them in a meaningful and hopefully pleasing way.

 ## Core Concepts

-A Marmalade jam session is made up of Marmalade audio generators which are sent and received by the nodes of the Marmalade network, referred to as players.
+A Marmalade jam session is made up of Marmalade audio generators which are sent and received by the players, who are the nodes of the Marmalade network.
 These generators are pieces of software, composed by the participants in the jam, which each player runs locally.
-They query the state of the jam, which is subjective for each player, and determine which sounds to produce accordingly.
+They query the state of the jam, which is subjective locally for each player, and determine which sounds to produce when.

-In addition, generators can manipulate designated parts of the state called tags, to allow other generators to synchronize with them when they decide what sounds to produce.
-The state of the jam on a specific player consists of the sate of the local hardware (clock, sound levels, audio setup, network connectivity), the state of the network the jam is being jammed on (number of participating players and their stats), and the tags set by all the generators that the player is playing.
+In addition, generators can manipulate designated parts of the state called tags, to allow other generators to synchronize with them when they decide which sounds to produce.
+The state of the jam on a specific player consists of the the state of the local hardware (clock, sound levels, audio setup, network connectivity), the state of the network the jam is being jammed on (number of participating players and their stats), and the tags set by all the generators that the player is playing.

 For example, a player can start a jam by publishing a generator that plays a drum loop indefinitely, or for a specified duration, or one that plays the loop on every 10th second until the last player has left.
-This generator can also set and alternating "beat" tag in the state, allowing other generator to sync their audio to it.
-Another generator can count those "beats", and play a bass note on every 4th beat, or a melody on every 8th beat, adding a "verse" tag to the first and a "chorus" tag to the latter.
-Yet another generator can listen for the "verse" tag, and play a guitar riff on the second "beat" of every "verse" for ten minutes.
+This generator can also set an alternating "beat" tag in the state, allowing other generator to sync their audio to it.
+Another generator can count those "beats", group them into "bars", and set a "verse" tag on every 4th bar, and a "chorus" tag on every 8th bar, while playing a bass note on every 4th beat and a melody on every 8th beat of the "chorus".
+Yet another generator can listen for the "verse" tag, and play a guitar riff on the second "beat" of every "verse".

 - `Jam`: a single instance of a musical collaboration session, consisting of a growing collection of generators composed by the participating players.
 Jams are identified by a name that is unique to all the players participating in the jam.
 - `Player`: a single node participating in a jam, running the required software to handle composition, distribution and collection of generators, and the synchronized playback of the sounds they generate.
 Each player maintains its own version of the state of the jam.
 Players are identified by their public key, but for readability we use the first 8 characters of the Base64 encoded SHA-256 "fingerprint" of their public key as an identifier (with 63 represented as `_` instead of the more common `/`, so we can use it in file names).
 This limits our number of players to 64^8 at this time.
 Collisions, if they ever occur, will be considered invalid, so only the first player to use a public key with a given fingerprint will be accepted by each player.
 In the future we may use some kind of hash wordification or identicons to make the player IDs more readable.
 - `State`: the full history of the player, the network and the jam, which is subjective and local to each player.
-The state is used to determine which sounds to play, when and how.
+The state is used by the generators to determine which sounds to play, when and how.
 D- `Generator`: the fundamental source of music in a jam - a generator is software that produces the right sound for the current state of the jam and sets appropriate tags that other generators can use in making their musical decisions.
 Generators are identified by a unique ID in the form `<player ID>:<generator name>`, where the name of the generator is unique to that player.
-- `Tags`: attributes of the state which are set by individual generators.
+- `Tags`: attributes of the state which can be set by individual generators.

 ## Network Protocol